 - Strength of essay responses in the submitted application;

 - Academic performance and professional and/or extracurricular experiences, especially related to business, finance, and related fields;

 - Community involvement;

-Selected Leadership Summit applicants will be notified via email and/or phone by early to mid-March to confirm their spot.
+Selected Leadership Summit applicants will be notified via email and/or phone by early to mid-March to confirm their acceptance and attendance.

 Frequently Asked Questions

 Yes.
-Nominations from NAFOA partner organizations allows applicants to skip the Career Basics requirements.
+Nominations from alumni and NAFOA partner organizations allow applicants to skip the Career Basics requirements.
 However, nominees must still complete the application form.

 Nominations are not a guarantee that you will be accepted into the program.

 If you completed Career Basics within the past 2 years, you may count that towards your current application.
 Please check with email@example.com for your completion status.

 If you registered but did not finish a past session of Career Basics, you will need to register for the current active session.